Lifting partial smoothing to solve HJB equations and stochastic control problems: Introduction

 The plan of the paper is the following.
 Section 2 is devoted to the partial smoothing results.
-Section 3 contains the setting of our abstract control problem and our main result on the HJB equation.
-Section 4 presents our two main examples showing that they satisfy the required assumptions.
-The Appendix A is devoted to recall, for the reader's convenience, some preliminary material on basic notations and generalized derivatives.
+Section 3 contains the setting of our abstract control problem and our main result on the HJB equation. {Section 4 presents our two main examples showing that they satisfy the required assumptions.
+Section 5 deals with the verification theorem and the existence of optimal feedbacks.
+It is given after the examples section as here the technique to treat the two examples is different.} The Appendix A is devoted to recall, for the reader's convenience, some preliminary material on basic notations and generalized derivatives {which can be found, e.g., in \cite{FGFM-III}.} {We suggest the reader to go to Appendix A to see the notations and the basic definitions before starting the reading of the paper.}